Music Scene in

 Your BALTIMORE, MD AUDIO RECORDING SCHOOL

-While there is more than one Baltimore Recording School from which to choose, the RECORDING CONNECTION is the only one that gets you inside an actual Baltimore recording studio, where you will work as an audio student apprentice (extern) and learn music production, audio engineering, mixing, live audio, electronic music-and its many sub-genres (trance, trip hop, house music, acid house and more), club DJ and post production audio.
-Make no mistake, the smartest way to break into the recording industry in Baltimore is to start inside a Baltimore recording studio as an apprentice–and we’re the school that gets your foot in the door.
+While there is more than one Baltimore Recording School from which to choose, the RECORDING CONNECTION is the only one that gets you inside an actual Baltimore recording studio, where you will work as an audio student extern and learn music production, audio engineering, mixing, live audio, electronic music-and its many sub-genres (trance, trip hop, house music, acid house and more), club DJ and post production audio.
+Make no mistake, the smartest way to break into the recording industry in Baltimore is to start inside a Baltimore recording studio as an extern–and we’re the school that gets your foot in the door.

 Reality check: you could easily spend upwards of 50 thousand dollars to go to a recording trade school, or you could spend far less and go to recording school in a real recording studio.
 The choice is clear!
 Play it smart–get on the inside track, and get your education in a real-world environment.
 Our recording school alternative is the smartest, most cost efficient program on the market today.